ajvargo/jquery.comboselect/README.md

 -------------
 The plugin transforms a multi-select from a single element to side by side multi-selects.
 You can move selections from one select to another instead of highlighting them in single.
 Look at the example.
 This will make a lot more sense, I assure you.

+As part of the transformation, your select is hidden, but updated as you double-click or select and press the add/remove buttons.

 Usage
 -----
 Shown with default options as options `$(#my_multi_select_box).comboselect({
 		addbtn: ' &gt; ',   // label for the "add" button
-    rembtn: ' &lt; '    // label for the "remove" button });
+    rembtn: ' &lt; '    // label for the "remove" button
+    cs_container: 'div', //  html tag to contain both comboselects
+    bt_container: 'div' // html tag to contain the comboselect buttons });